oskwazir/www.omerwazir.com/priv/posts/custom-icons-with-ionicons.md

 title: Adding custom icons to ionicons
 layout: post
 tags: ['ionic']
-lead: "Adding custom icons to ionicons is very simple thanks to build scripts provided with the ionicons sources.
+intro: "Adding custom icons to ionicons is very simple thanks to build scripts provided with the ionicons sources.
 I have listed out the basic steps to get a custom icon working natively with ionic"
 date: 2014-10-29
 ---